 What to Pack for South America: The Best Travel Gear

 Sometimes random travel items end up being indispensable for travel.
-In this post, I’m skipping the basic stuff you’ll find on every “what to pack for South America” post out there (everyone knows about packing cubes by now, right??).
+In this post, I’m skipping the basic stuff you’ll find on every “what to pack for South America” post out there (everyone knows about packing cubes by now, right??
+If not, here’s an amazing packing cube guide).
 Instead, here are the surprise favorite travel items that we ended up being really glad we packed for backpacking in South America!

 - Travel-Friendly Chromebook Laptop: Our Chromebook is our primary travel laptop.
 It’s capable of anything you need while on the road – yes, even managing your blog!
 It’s super lightweight and incredibly fast.
 Yes, you need Wi-Fi for most of its capability, but we never had any issues finding Wi-Fi in South America (GOOD Wi-Fi was more of a challenge).
 Plus, it’s relatively inexpensive, so you don’t have to be as afraid of it getting broken or stolen.
 Honestly, we wish we’d brought 2!